sbdfh/XiP/README.md

 ## Usage

 Use the provided Makefile to compile XiP's C++ lib into a shared object.
-The simply `import xip` in python to use the XiP class.
+Then simply `import xip` in python to use the XiP class.

 Creating more than one XiP object allows you to access multiple independent streams of pseudorandomness simultaneously.